MichaelKreil/openbots/docs/index.md

 ---
-title: "The Army that Never Existed:\nThe Failure of Social Bots Research"
+title: "The Army that Never Existed:<br>The Failure of Social Bots Research"
 ---

 # The presentation